daniel-crown/daniel-crown.github.io/research.md

 differences in branch access and diversity.
 In low social capital counties, bank branch access was especially important to establishment survival, presumably due to a lack of social capital or face-time with bankers. </sub>
     </details>
-* "University Major Choice and Labor Market Returns: Evidence from SESTAT" (with Pantelis Kazaqis)
-* "Heterogeneous Returns to Migration of Married Couples"
-	* Runner-up AEDE Best Second Year Paper Award

-## Work in Progress:
-* "Naturaliation of Foreign-Born Scientists and Innovation"
+ * "Naturaliation and the Productivity of Foreign-Born Scientists"
   <details>
       <summary>Abstract: (Click to expand)</summary>
 <sub> This paper estimates the effect of obtaining U.S. citizenship on individual level measures of productivity for foreign-born